The best beaches in, and around, Melbourne

-Melbourne might not have the same sun-kissed reputation as some of Australia’s other cities to the north, but that doesn’t stop locals and tourists hitting the beach whenever the temperature allows.
+Melbourne might not have the same sun-kissed reputation as places like Noosa and the Gold Coast, but that doesn’t stop locals and tourists hitting the beach whenever the temperature allows.

-Port Phillip Bay and the Mornington Peninsula are dotted with beaches, some perfect for swimming, others for quiet relaxation, and plenty still great for families.
+While avid surfers may head to the Bellarine or Mornington Peninsulas to ride the waves for the best surf beaches, the city and its surrounds are dotted with beaches across the bay, some perfect for swimming, others for quiet relaxation, and still great for families.

 St Kilda Beach

-There is possibly no beach loved more by Melbourne tourists than St Kilda.
-Conveniently located just 6km from the CBD and easily accessed by public transport, St Kilda Beach is popular amongst swimmers, sunbathers, joggers, volleyball players and watersport enthusiasts.
+Conveniently found just 6km from the CBD and easily accessed by public transport, St Kilda Beach is popular amongst swimmers, joggers, volleyball players and water sport enthusiasts alike.

 Brighton Beach